Among the main challenges that children with autism spectrum disorder (ASD) and their families face are meltdowns and outbursts.

 The brains of autistic kids are wired differently than their neurotypical counterparts.
 As a result, they may run into issues that impact their senses and the way that their body responds to sounds, lights, and other aspects in their environment.

-This means that intense senses, such as loud noises and bright lights, might trigger an outburst or meltdown.
+This means that intense senses or sensory overload, such as loud noises and bright lights, might trigger an outburst or meltdown.

 As a parent, you want to know what your child's sensory triggers are in order to minimize their effect on their conduct.